Super-deduction helps businesses buy new equipment

 One way to increase the financial return of investing in new equipment would be to select the equipment from the Government’s world-leading Energy Technology List (ETL).
-This list features 14,000 high performing energy efficient products that save energy and money through their use.
+This list features over 8,000 high performing energy efficient products that save energy and money through their use.

 All products listed on the ETL are verified as meeting higher energy efficient performance standards, typically in the top 25% of products available in the market.
 By investing in ETL listed energy saving equipment, businesses can lower energy bills, reduce greenhouse gas emissions and shorten investment payback periods.

 The ETL showcases 56 higher efficiency technologies including boilers, chillers, lights, heat pumps, and electric motors.
 A wide range of UK sectors, such as manufacturing, retail and hospitality already benefit from the energy and cost savings achieved by purchasing ETL listed equipment.

 Businesses are increasingly feeling the pressure to hit carbon reduction targets aligned with the worldwide need to achieve net zero emissions by 2050.
 Many businesses have already committed to achieve net zero as part of the BEIS COP26 Race To Zero campaign, and the ETL can be a vital tool in supporting their efforts.